Handlers

 Parameters

-Note that each handler is going to create nodes with different parameters because the parameters are the inputs needed by the code run by that handler.
-Text, items from the preconfigured values list, and Ruby code can be used in parameters that have open text elements.
-If the handler has a list, you must manually select an option from the list, and this cannot change in different runs of the workflow.
+Each handler will create nodes with different parameters because the parameters are the inputs needed by the code run by that handler.
+Text, items from the preconfigured values list, and Ruby code can be used in parameters with open text elements.
+If the handler has a list, you must manually select an option from the list, which cannot change in different workflow runs.
 This is one reason you will not see many lists in handlers.